– This is the nicest project team I worked with, my fellow colleague shared enthusiastically.

 – What makes it ‘nice”? my curiosity jumped in.

-– It’s the harmony.
-We think alike, act alike, talk about the same…
+– We think alike, act alike, talk about the same…

-I could notice that they even wear similar glasses frames.
-Those black, thick, square looking frames.
+I noticed that they even wear similar glasses frames.
+Black and bold.
 It’s just the fashion trend, perhaps.

 I wondered what is behind, what makes them the way they are.
 The article by Jonah Sachs “At work a respectful culture is better than a nice one” offered insights and answers to my questions.

 As a project manager, one has to ask him/herself: do I want it nice or truthful?
 Do I create and maintain a culture of safe sharing of information?
 Do I tune in my emotional intelligence to react to all kind of information coming from all members of the team?
 Do I have a ‘confirmation bias”?
 What effects these have on the project team members?

 As Jonah Sachs puts it: “Those further from the centers of power risk more and have little to gain in terms of increasing group harmony by speaking up.
 So they don’t.
 To make matters worse, women, more than men, have been raised with cultural expectations that they will be always be nice, further silencing important but perhaps inconvenient contributions they might make.
 Nice workplaces thus quickly become tyrannies of conformity and inequality. ” more on https://work.qz.com/1260571/at-work-a-respectful-culture-is-better-than-a-nice-one/

 Project managers have the choice of leading by example and setting the tone of the team work.
 With the right skills and commitment, respect will ensue.